sharon-odhiambo/My-Portfolio-Site/README.md

 # Portfolio-Site
--This is my first portfolio site using Microverse templates
+-This is my first portfolio at Microverse as a beginner software developer.
+The portfolio is a skeleton of both my mobile and desktop portfolio using Figma templates to feature my logo, list of portfolio, social media contacts and a way to contact me from the website.

 ## Built With

 - Major languages
-  Javascript
+  HTML | CSS | Javascript
 - Frameworks
-  CSS
+  None
 - Technologies used
-  Nodejs, CSS, HTML, Javascript
+  Nodejs, jQuery

 ## Getting Started